For a quick primer on what a power rack is, see the article on power racks vs half racks.

 All “home” power racks are freestanding, meaning they can potentially shift around on concrete flooring or carpet, or tip on good rubber flooring that stops it from sliding.
 They’re engineered very deep (from to back) to prevent tipping, which works ok if you’re using the appropriately quality of rack for the amount of weight you’re lifting.
 Heavy commercial grade ones don’t really have this issue for most lifters.

-The other main advantage of a bolt-down rack is the full walk-through design.
+The other main advantage of a floor mounted rack is the full walk-through design.
 No rear cross brace to trip over or get in the way of your bench.
 It’s a real issue when setting adjustable benches to incline position in those freestanding racks.
 The rear cross brace almost always gets in the way at some point unless the bench is specially designed to get around that problem.

 Then in 2010, Rogue came out with their R-3 power rack, making them easily available to the masses for the first time ever.
 The basic R-3 design is not new.
 Welders and powerlifting coaches like Louie Simmons of Westside Barbell already had most of it figured out.
 But now it’s mas produced at a decent price… which means there’s a market for it now, which means other manufacturers jumped in.
 Or one did, anyway.
 Titan Fitness.